MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

     - [External functions](#external-functions)
     - [Internal View functions](#internal-view-functions)

-# The Sablier Protocol

-Sablier is a token streaming protocol developed with Ethereum smart contracts, designed to facilitate by-the-second payments for cryptocurrencies, specifically ERC-20 assets.
+[Sablier](https://sablier.com/) is a token streaming protocol developed with Ethereum smart contracts, designed to facilitate `by-the-second` payments for cryptocurrencies, specifically `ERC-20` assets.
 The protocol employs a set of persistent and non-upgradable smart contracts that prioritize security, censorship resistance, self-custody, and functionality without the need for trusted intermediaries who may selectively restrict access.

-- The Sablier protocols uses ERC-1620: Money Streaming as specified in the [EIP-1620](https://eips.ethereum.org/EIPS/eip-1620), proposed by Paul Berg the co-founder of Sablier
+- The Sablier protocols uses `ERC-1620: Money Streaming` as specified in the [EIP-1620](https://eips.ethereum.org/EIPS/eip-1620), proposed by Paul Berg the co-founder of Sablier.
-  Money streaming represents the idea of continuous payments over a finite period of time.
+- Money streaming represents the idea of continuous payments over a finite period of time.
 Block numbers are used as a proxy of time to continuously update balances.

+- As an example, suppose you stream $100 worth of tokens to Bob over a month.
+You would first deposit the $100 in Sablier, and then, every second, Bob will receive a fraction of those tokens.
+Bob will be earning tokens in real time.
+At the end of the month, Bob will have received all funds.
+But Bob can already withdraw the funds that have already been streamed during the month.

 - As an immutable protocol, Sablier is not upgradeable, meaning that no party can pause the contracts, reverse transactions, or alter the users' streams in any way.
 This ensures the system remains transparent, secure, and resistant to manipulation or abuse.

 - Sablier introduces the concept of asset streaming, enabling users to make continuous, real-time payments on a per-second basis.
 This innovative approach enables seamless, frictionless transactions and promotes increased financial flexibility for users, businesses, and other entities.
 Sablier makes the passage of time itself the trust-binding mechanism, unlocking business opportunities that were previously unavailable.

-- Currently, there are two major versions of the protocol:
-  - V1, which is available under GNU V3, and
-  - V2, which is licensed under BUSL-1.1.

-## Streaming
+- As of the time of writing this review(October, 2023), Sablier has two major versions of the protocol: V1, available under GNU V3, and V2, licensed under BUSL-1.1.
+Both protocol versions are open-source and can be accessed on [Sablier's Labs GitHub page](https://github.com/sablier-labs).

+- In Sablier V2, every stream is an ERC-721 non-fungible token (NFT) whose owner is the stream’s recipient.
+The recipient can transfer the NFT to another address, which also transfers the right to withdraw funds from the stream.
+The transferability of the NFT makes streams tradable and usable as collateral in DeFi.

+- Sablier V2 introduces the concept of `Lockup Dynamic streams`, a type of stream where the payment rate per second can vary over time.
+This is facilitated by a `Segment`, which helps calculate the custom streaming curve, determining how the payment rate varies over time.
+The `milestone` is like a time marker, representing a point in time when the payment rate changes according to the defined streaming curve.

+- As of the time of writing this review(October, 2023), This protocol is not upgradeable, meaning that no party can pause the contracts, reverse transactions, or alter the users' streams in any way.
+This ensures the system remains transparent, secure, and resistant to manipulation or abuse.

+## What is Asset Streaming?

 Asset streaming means the ability to make continuous, real-time payments on a per-second basis.
 This novel approach to making payments is the core concept of Sablier.
+The asset used for Streaming is an `ERC-20 token`

+### Use Cases of Assets Streaming

+The [Sablier Documentation](https://docs.sablier.com/concepts/use-cases) provides detailed description of the use cases of Money Streaming.

+- **Airdropping and Airdrops distribution :** Streaming of Airdrop ensures the longevity of a project, as user will not just get all the airdrop at once, then sell off and dump it.
+Thus Instead of airdropping the entirety of the token allocation all at once, airdrop recipients receive a fraction of the tokens every second through a Sablier stream.
+- **Price crashes:** Streaming not only creates the right incentives for airdrops, but also ensures that the price of the token won't crash on day one.
+This has been the case for many airdrops, where a large percentage of recipients dumped immediately after claiming their tokens.
+- **Payroll:** Streaming salaries through Sablier can significantly enhance employee satisfaction and retention.
+- **Vesting** Vesting has been made easier with Money Streaming by Sablier.
+Organizations does not need to devote considerable time to administer funds, while recipients wait months, quarters, or sometimes even longer to obtain their compensation.
+The whole process of vesting has been automated and made simpler with Sablier.

 ## Types of Streams